odoo-ps/psus-process/docs/docs/processes/tech-quickstart/lifecycle.md

   - **Green**:

     - Task has been passed the UAT from customers end and ready for deploying.
-    - Upon receipt of approval consultant will mark such task to green, indicating task is ready for deploying.
+    - Upon receipt of approval BSA will mark such task to green, indicating task is ready for deploying.

 - **Resulting Stages**: